thought-machine/gonduit/README.md

 You will need to provide a struct with the request body and a struct for the response.
 The request has to be able to be able to be serialized into JSON, and the response has be able to be unserialized from JSON.

+Request structs should also "extend" the `requests.Request` struct, which contains additional fields needed to authenticate with Conduit.

 ```go
 type phidLookupRequest struct {